onesoft-sudo/sudobot/README.md

 ### Setup for Custom Hosting

+### Note

+**It's not recommended to build and use the code from `main` branch, because we're migrating from v4 to v5 with big changes.
+Some commands/features may not be available or complete.
+Therefore use a stable release.**

 #### Requirements
 * NodeJS version 16 or higher
 * MongoDB version 5.0 or higher ([Go to MongoDB Atlas for a free MongoDB cluster](https://www.mongodb.com/atlas))